-- 1 year.
-That's basically one half of one person's time - 2 in 1979. - In its place, you now have the extraordinary - 4 infrastructure.
-In a way, it's always made me nervous - 5 because I feared a legislative overseer or another - 6 might say why are we doing this?
-Well, Randy and the - 7 Chairman have described why we do this.
-This was a - 8 farsighted decision to build an infrastructure that - 9 would be indispensable over time to functioning in - 10 this new world of complexity.
-And in a farsighted - 11 way, Debbie Majoras and her successors gave support to - 12 that effort so that, at the moment, it's unsurpassed - 13 as an institution for doing work in this area. - 14 There are a number of international offices - 15 that do superb work.
-I see one of them at the CMA, - 16 but when I think of the FTC, I think of the story that - 17 I saw in the newspaper during a visit to St. - 18 Petersburg where the curator of the Hermitage Museum - 19 is asked, do you have the best collection of art in - 20 the world?
-He hesitates and says, well, it's a hard - 21 question to answer, a lot of museums have a good - 22 collection.
-And then he pauses and says, I can assure - 23 you of one thing, we are not the second.
-And when you - 24 look at the FTC's OIA team, it is certainly not - 25 second.
+3 In its place, you now have the extraordinary 4 infrastructure.
+In a way, it's always made me nervous 5 because I feared a legislative overseer or another 6 might say why are we doing this?
+Well, Randy and the 7 Chairman have described why we do this.
+This was a farsighted decision to build an infrastructure that 8 9 would be indispensable over time to functioning in this new world of complexity.
+And in a farsighted 10 11 way, Debbie Majoras and her successors gave support to 12 that effort so that, at the moment, it's unsurpassed as an institution for doing work in this area.
+13

+14 There are a number of international offices 15 that do superb work.
+I see one of them at the CMA, 16 but when I think of the FTC, I think of the story that 17 I saw in the newspaper during a visit to St. Petersburg where the curator of the Hermitage Museum 18 is asked, do you have the best collection of art in 19 the world?
+He hesitates and says, well, it's a hard 20 21 question to answer, a lot of museums have a good 22 collection.
+And then he pauses and says, I can assure 23 you of one thing, we are not the second.
+And when you 24 look at the FTC's OIA team, it is certainly not 25 second.

-- 1 Another key element that's developed over - 2 that time, and again, this is truly generated from the - 3 staff level up in a thoughtful way and supported by - 4 the agency, is SAFE WEB.
-SAFE WEB created an - 5 indispensable element of the infrastructure that - 6 supports international cooperation today, both for the - 7 purpose of information sharing and crucially its - 8 bilateral information sharing.
-It's the FTC saying - 9 help us abroad and we commit ourselves to help you - 10 here, too, and that promise has been fulfilled. - 11 But I would underscore one other item that - 12 Chairman Simons mentioned, and that is the - international fellows program.
-One of the best ways - 14 to educate others about what happens here and to build - 15 the human glue that holds together international - 16 relations are exchange programs.
-And in a remarkable - 17 way, the FTC has brought foreign visitors to the FTC, - 18 and with very few restrictions, has allowed them to - 19 see everything that takes place here -- attend - 20 meetings, go to case-handling meetings, watch the - 21 development of the individual case and the policy that - 22 goes along with it. - 23 If you want to build an environment that has - 24 the trust that is indispensable to the deeper level of - 25 cooperation that will facilitate better work on cases,
+1 Another key element that's developed over 2 that time, and again, this is truly generated from the 3 staff level up in a thoughtful way and supported by 4 the agency, is SAFE WEB.
+SAFE WEB created an 5 indispensable element of the infrastructure that б supports international cooperation today, both for the 7 purpose of information sharing and crucially its 8 bilateral information sharing.
+It's the FTC saying 9 help us abroad and we commit ourselves to help you here, too, and that promise has been fulfilled.
+10 11 But I would underscore one other item that

+12 Chairman Simons mentioned, and that is the 13 international fellows program.
+One of the best ways 14 to educate others about what happens here and to build 15 the human glue that holds together international 16 relations are exchange programs.
+And in a remarkable 17 way, the FTC has brought foreign visitors to the FTC, and with very few restrictions, has allowed them to 18 see everything that takes place here -- attend 19 meetings, go to case-handling meetings, watch the 20 21 development of the individual case and the policy that 22 goes along with it.